apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Timeout defines the maximum amount of time should wait for the hook to complete before
+<p>Specifies the maximum duration to wait for the hook to complete before
 considering the execution a failure.</p>
 </td>
 </tr>